Understanding the role and powers of the DEM

 3. Entities supporting the directly elected Mayor

-- The elected Limerick City and County Council
+- The elected Limerick City and County Council represented by the Priomh Comhairleoir

-- A directly elected Mayor
+- A directly elected Mayor with executive functions who is the First Citizen of Limerick

 - A Director General – formerly the Chief Executive